MultiplicityFoundation/prime-gap-dynamics/README.md

 ## Positioning

 This repository is best understood as a research test harness rather than a proof engine.
-Its purpose is to make number-theoretic dynamical claims operational, reproducible, and statistically testable under explicit finite-resource assumptions.[web:183][web:185]
+Its purpose is to make number-theoretic dynamical claims operational, reproducible, and statistically testable under explicit finite-resource assumptions.